Leonardo's men are now back to winning ways and on course for the Scudetto once again, after a somewhat convincing two-goal victory...

-The last goal-mouth opportunity came on the 43rd minute, after Pazzini’s original attempt at goal in the Chievo box was blocked and fell straight to Maicon, whose thundering volley hit the side-netting.
+The last goal-mouth opportunity came in the 43rd minute, after Pazzini’s original attempt in the Chievo box was blocked and fell straight to Maicon, whose thundering volley hit the side-netting.

-The 57th minute signaled the first chance of the second half through Yuto Nagatomo, who charged into the box yet again, and his cross required an important intervention from Mandelli.
+The 57th minute signalled the first chance of the second half as Yuto Nagatomo charged into the box yet again, and his cross required an important intervention from Mandelli.

 The game began to open up as both teams were looking to break the deadlock.
 The Flying Donkey’s had a great opportunity to take a shock lead through Kevin Constant, who failed to get any contact on Cyril Thereau’s dangerous low ball.

-The Nerazzurri finally found the initiative through Esteban Cambiasso on 66 minutes, after Maicon’s low cross found the Argentine, who coolly struck the ball past Sorrentino courtesy of a deflection by Marco Andreolli, to make the score 1-0.
+The Nerazzurri finally found the initiative through Esteban Cambiasso on 66 minutes, after Maicon’s low cross found the Argentine, who coolly struck the ball past Sorrentino courtesy of a deflection by Marco Andreolli.

-Chievo had a fantastic chance to equalize through Sergio Pellissier shortly after Eto’os withdrawal, where he horribly miscued his effort from a great ball in from the left hand side and the chance went begging.
+Chievo had a fantastic chance to equalise through Sergio Pellissier shortly after Eto’o's withdrawal, where he horribly miscued his effort from a great ball in from the left hand side and the chance went begging.

-Inter had a great chance of their own shortly after, as Diego Milito received Thiago Motta’s impressive defense-splitting pass, but the Argentine hit-man's execution of his chip shot was poor.
+Inter had a great chance of their own shortly after, as Diego Milito received Thiago Motta’s impressive defence-splitting pass, but the Argentine hitman's execution of his chip shot was poor.